-A photograph depicts a Six Flags roller coaster under floodwaters in January 2016.
-See Example(s)
+A photograph depicts a Six Flags roller coaster under floodwaters in St. Louis in May 2017.

-In January 2016, social media users began sharing the above-reproduced photograph alongside claims that it depicted recent flooding at Six Flags Over Georgia, or, alternately, Six Flags Over St. Louis.
+In January 2016, social media users began sharing a photograph alongside claims that it depicted recent flooding at Six Flags Over Georgia, or, alternately, Six Flags Over St. Louis:

-The photograph was real, but the claim was inaccurate.
-The images were part of a set published on 23 September 2009, in a Daily Mail article titled “Six Flags over Georgia theme park submerged in Atlanta floods.”
-A photo caption and article text reported:
+The photograph was real, but the ascribed context of time and place was inaccurate.
+It was taken from a set of images published on 23 September 2009 in a Daily Mail article titled “Six Flags over Georgia theme park submerged in Atlanta floods,” in which the photograph caption and article text reported the picture as showing:

 The upper part of the Six Flags Over Georgia’s main rollercoaster is visible through the flood waters of the Chattahoochee River.
 The Scream Machine ride, once the tallest rollercoaster in the world, is all that remains visible of the popular tourist attraction after waters from the nearby Chattahoochee River in Atlanta flooded into the park.

 A rare winter flood that brought record or near-milestone crests along the Mississippi River and its tributaries, claiming at least 25 lives in Missouri and Illinois, has largely subsided in the region.
 However, the Illinois River continues to rise in some Illinois stretches.